Percy Jackson: Weapons

 Percy's main weapon is Anaklusmos ("Riptide"), a sword made of celestial bronze given to him by Chiron the centaur, on the instructions of Poseidon; the sword's history goes back to Heracles, who was gifted that sword by the nymph Zoë Nightshade, a daughter of Atlas.
 Riptide can change shape; when it is not a sword, it appears as a ballpoint pen engraved with its name.
 It reappears in the character's pocket when lost.
 Since it is made of celestial bronze it will harm gods, demigods, and monsters, but simply passes through mortals.
-Percy has also used magic javelins made by his brother Tyson, magically camouflaging armor made by Charles Beckendorf, and the wand of Carter Kane.
+Percy has also used magic javelins made by his brother Tyson, magically camouflaging armor made by Beckendorf, and the wand of Carter Kane.
 In The Sea of Monsters, his half-brother Tyson gives him a wristwatch that changes into a shield covered with designs, but the watch is damaged in The Titan's Curse and lost in The Battle of the Labyrinth.

 Percy has several magical items obtained from battles against monsters.
 The first of these is the horn of the Minotaur, which he obtains after killing the beast on Half-Blood Hill.
 Another is the head of Medusa, which he cuts off after killing the gorgon.
 He gives the head away several times, finally leaving it with his mother, who "disposes of it".
 He also obtains a bullet- and sword-proof lion skin coat when he killed the Nemean lion, which he later sacrifices as an offering to Poseidon in order to save Annabeth.